opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

 **3. service**

 The ``service`` is the name of your OPF service in specific environment.
+It can be empty if the service can be access directly via root URL.

 **4. Account and Account Group**